Applies to England

 - admitting another child at the school would not prejudice the provision of efficient education or the efficient use of resources.

-If the panel does not uphold your appeal at this stage, it will proceed to Part 2.
+If the panel does not uphold your appeal at this stage, it will proceed to stage 2.

 You’ll present your case individually.
-Only the panel and the presenting officer will be present.
+Only the panel and the presenting officer will be present (either in person, or by video conference or telephone depending on the format of the appeal).
 You’ll need to explain why you believe the school should admit your child.
 The panel and the presenting officer may ask you questions about your case.

 The panel may not be able to consider any new information or evidence you present if you’ve not already submitted it in writing.